 Who we are

-To learn more about the initiative and who is involved, read our introduction.
+To learn more, read our introduction.